harshpatel010202/WhiteCoatClinic/README.md

 >**docker run --rm -it --name web -p 3000:3000 containername**

-Once the application is triggered, the UI for login will be shown with the fields of username and password To use our app insert the following credentials to login,
+Once the application is triggered, the UI for login will be shown with the fields of username and password To use our app insert the following credentials to login and then click the **submit** button,

 >**username = admin**
 >**password = 1234**